1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Too many folks have trudged off willy-nilly to what they thought was a dream destination only to find that it's more akin to a nightmare.
 The pace of life is too slow, everyone is a stranger, and endless rounds of golf and walks on the beach grow tiresome.
 Well before your retirement date, spend extended vacation time in your anointed destination to get a feel for the people and lifestyle.
 This is especially true if you're thinking about retiring overseas, where new languages, laws and customs can overwhelm even the hardiest retirees.

 Once you do make the plunge, consider renting before buying.
-A couple I know circled Savannah, Ga., for their retirement nest.
+A couple I know circled Savannah, Ga., for their permanent retirement nest.
 But wisely, as it turned out, they decided to lease an apartment downtown for a year before building or buying a new home in the suburbs.
-Turns out the Deep South didn't suit their Northern Virginia get-it-done-now temperament.
-They are instead thinking of joining the ranks of "halfback retirees" – people who head south, find they don't like it, and move halfway back toward their former home up north.
+Turns out the Deep South didn't suit their Philadelphia get-it-done-now temperament.
+They instead joined the ranks of "halfback retirees" – people who head to the Deep South, find they don't like it, and move halfway back toward their former home up north.

 Hard work, careful planning and decades' worth of wealth-building are the foundations of financial security in retirement.
 There are no short cuts.
-Yet, Americans lose hundreds of millions of dollars a year to get-rich-quick and other scams, according to the FTC.
+Yet, Americans lose hundreds of millions of dollars a year to get-rich-quick and other scams, according to the FTC, as elder fraud runs rampant.
 Of the more than 3 million complaints received in 2016, 37% were filed by people ages 60 and over.
 Fraud victims reported paying $744 million to scammers.
-My parents, both in their mid-80s and of sound mind, constantly receive calls on their land line from scammers trying to make them part with their hard-earned retirement dollars.
+My parents, both in their late-80s, early 90s and of sound mind, constantly receive calls on their land line from scammers trying to make them part with their hard-earned retirement dollars.